amitcs50n/new_incremental_load2026/README.md

 ```

 ---
+.

+---

+## What I'd do next (honest limitations)

-A few items I skipped:
+A few items I deliberately didn't ship for portfolio scope:

-1. **Race condition in ADF watermark capture**. `GetMaxFromCopiedData` currently runs AFTER `CopyMySQLToADLS`.
-Rows arriving in MySQL between those two activities get lost on next run.
-The fix is to capture max watermark from MySQL BEFORE the copy starts.
-Documented; not yet refactored.
+1. **rows_inserted / rows_updated in log table are NULL**.
+The Snowflake Python connector exposes `cur.rowcount` per statement, but my `execute_snowflake_sql` helper discards it. ~30 min refactor to capture and propagate.

 2. **No least-privilege Snowflake role**.
 Currently uses ACCOUNTADMIN for all pipeline operations.
 Production should use a custom role with USAGE on warehouse + ALTER/INSERT/UPDATE on specific tables only.

 3. **No hard-delete detection**.
-Watermark-based incremental can detect inserts and updates (any row with `updated_at > watermark`), but not deletions of rows whose `updated_at` never advanced. solution is either: (a) source-side trigger preventing hard deletes, (b) weekly reconciliation job.
+Watermark-based incremental can detect inserts and updates (any row with `updated_at > watermark`), but not deletions of rows whose `updated_at` never advanced.
+Production solution is either: (a) CDC via Debezium, (b) source-side trigger preventing hard deletes, (c) weekly reconciliation job.

+4. **No ADF-side rows in `pipeline_run_log`**.
+Currently only Databricks activities write to the table; ADF's own activity runs (Copy, ForEach, Script) are observable via the ADF Monitor tab but aren't joined into the same log table.
+To unify, I'd add ADF Snowflake Script activities at pipeline start, after each Copy iteration, and at pipeline end.
+Roughly 1-2 hours of ADF work; deferred because the high-value compute-side logs (Databricks) are already captured.

+5. **Boundary timestamp collision (edge case)**.
+The watermark uses strict `>` on the lower bound and `<=` on the captured upper bound.
+A theoretical gap remains if two rows share the exact same `updated_at` second straddling the copy window.
+For high-throughput systems I'd use microsecond-precision timestamps or pair the watermark with the primary key as a tiebreaker (`watermark > last OR (watermark = last AND pk > last_pk)`).
+Second-precision is sufficient for current volumes.

+6. **SQL injection vector in logging helpers**.
+F-string interpolation in `log_failure` error messages is escaped, but `execute_snowflake_sql` doesn't support parameterized queries.
+Acceptable for this project (all values from controlled sources), would refactor to use cursor parameter binding in production.

 **Built by [Amit Yadav](https://github.com/amitcs50n) — Data Engineer focused on Azure + Snowflake + Python production pipelines.**